Mosquito & Tick Control Programs

 Don’t worry, you still have time to do this.
 In fact, monthly applications should be performed until the first hard frost in the fall.

 Yes, spraying is safe for your yard.
-Re-entry into the area is fine once the spray has dried (about one hour after application) and there is no lasting effect or damage to sprinkler systems since the spray breaks down naturally from sunlight and microbial activity.
+Re-entry into the area is fine once the spray has dried (about one hour after application) since the spray breaks down naturally from sunlight and microbial activity.

 If you’re interested in having your yard sprayed, please call Urban Tree Service for your appointment today, 332-1246.